Famous/famous-angular/docs/unstable/directive/faAnimation/index.md

   $scope.yTrans.set(200, {duration: 2000, curve: &#39;easeInOut&#39;})
 };</code></pre>
 <p>In this example, fa-translate is passed an array, with the x value as a function that will return 0, and y &amp; z values as 0&#39;s.
-When animateY() is called, yTrans begins its transition, and its values are interpolated, updated on the view through Angular&#39;s double bindings.</p>
+When animateY() is called, yTrans begins its transition, and its values are interpolated, updated on the view through Angular&#39;s two-way data binding.</p>
 <h2 id="transitionables-get-">Transitionables &amp; .get()</h2>
 <p>A point of possible confusion is the fact that some modifier properties (faOpacity, faSize, faOrigin, faAlign) can be bound to a Transitionable object directly, without needing to be passed a .get() function, unlike the example above.
   In the example below, we create transitionable objects that will perform transitions on translate and opacity. </p>